 - GOD’S TIMELINE AND GOD’S PLANS ARE BEST.
 Even better than yours and mine, which is sometimes a hard truth for me to accept. 😉 God is never late, he never forgets his promises, he always provides, and he always comes through.
 You are not forgotten and you will not be forsaken!

 - GET INVOLVED SOMEHOW, WITH SOMETHING, SOMEWHERE.
 I mentioned that I spent a lot of my life lonely, but I was pretty uninvolved for most of those lonely years.
-Once I finally decided to volunteer at my church in areas that actually interested me, the loneliness completely went away.
+Once I finally decided to volunteer at my church in areas that actually interested me, the loneliness subsided.
 Find something you’re passionate about and join others who are doing the same thing.
 Love to dance?
 Join Zumba.
 Enjoy taking pictures?
 Sign up for a photography class.
 Like kids?
 Volunteer at the Y or in the church nursery.
 You’ll almost inevitably meet other like-minded people who might even become your new best friends.